openshift/golang-ex/README.md

 		$ oc new-app openshift/templates/beego.json -p SOURCE_REPOSITORY_URL=https://github.com/yourusername/golang-ex

-4. Note that creating from a template will automatically start a new build.
-Watch your build progress:
+4. Depending on the state of your system, and whether additional items need to be downloaded, it may take around a minute for your build to be started automatically.
+If you do not want to wait, run

+		$ oc start-build beego-example

+5. Once the build is running, watch your build progress

 		$ oc build-logs beego-example-1

-5. Wait for frontend pod to start up (this can take a few minutes):
+6. Wait for beego-example pod to start up (this can take a few minutes):

 		$ oc get pods -w